mikrosk/mikrosk.github.io/sparrow/falcon_specification_19920826.md

 Notes on bus arbitration:

 To request the bus, a master drives BR low.
 A master may drive BR low anytime except when it is driving its BG output low.
 If a master is driving its BG output low and it decides to request the bus, it must wait until it drives its BG output high (as a result of its BG input going high) before it drives BR low.

 If a masters BG input goes low and it is not driving BR low, then the master should drive its BG output low with a minimum of delay.
 If a masters BG input goes low and it is driving BR low, then it must maintain its BG output high.

 A master may drive BA low only when; it is driving BR low AND its BG input is low AND its BG output is high AND ST0 and ST1 are high AND TA0 is high AND BA is high AND a rising edge occurs on CLK.

 Once a master has driven BA low, it should release BR.

 Once a master has driven BA low, it may drive appropriate bus lines to perform defined bus cycles.

 Upon completion of the last bus cycle a master wishes to perform, the master should release the bus by tristating its bus drivers and releasing BA.
 Note that bus control signals ST0-ST1 and TA0-TA1 should not be tristated until they have been actively negated.
 BA should also be actively negated.

 Once a master has released BA and if its BG input is low, it should drive its BG output low.

+*(perhaps missing Figure 8.1 here?)*

-8.6 WIDE MODE
+## 8.6 WIDE MODE

 Four control signals (WID0, WID1, WEN, and SIZ2) have been added to the FBUS to allow devices to connect directly to the 64 bit video memory data bus.
 Thus connected, masters which exchange large amounts of data with wide slave ports (video memory is the